2020-21 SCHOOL YEAR: PEP SQUAD

 ▪ Classroom and social behavior should be exemplary at all times.

-▪ If any disciplinary action set forth by administration such as ISS/OSS the following punishment will be rendered:
+▪ If any disciplinary action set forth by administration such as In School Suspension/Out of School Suspension the following punishment will be rendered:

 1. ISS-Suspension from practice/game the day of ISS.
 This will be considered an unexcused absence.